georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 If we click the `apply` button, the extension will draw a triangle on the Inkscape canvas.
 The three sides of the triangle are all of 100 px length.
-We can also toggle the `live preview` box on and off to show a preview of the triangle.
+We can also toggle the `live preview` box on to show a preview of the triangle.
 Obviously when the `Mode` is set to `From Three Sides` on the dialog, the extension program ignores the three `Angle` values.

 <div style="max-width:300px">